lifelike/hexmapextension/USER GUIDE.md

 ### Hex Size

-The Hex Size field allows the user to specify the point-to-point width of the hexagon.
+The Hex Size field allows the user to specify the side-to-side height of the hexagon.

 If the hex size is 0.0, the extension fits the specified number of hexes in so that they do not overflow in any direction.
 The lines have non-zero thickness, and are positioned using points in the middle of the line.
 When the extension caluculates the size based on the page size, it moves the hex vertices in so the line thickness fits inside the page limits.
 Depending on line thickness, the dimension of the "open" area of the hex will be slightly or substantially different from the hex size.
 The details of the calculation of the hex size are given in a [separate document](documentation/Calculated%20Hex%20Size.md).

 If the hex size is specified, the generated hexes can overflow the page.

-The height of a hex is √3/2*(Hex Size).
-The length of one of the sides of a hexagon is ½*(Hex Size).
+The width of a hex is (Hex Size)/(√3/2).
+The length of one of the sides of a hexagon is ½*(Hex Width).

 ![Hexes overlaid with bricks](documentation/images/bricks-over-hexes.png?raw=true "Bricks over hexes")